-The first, and more extensively tested, comes from from the experience of the Sensed Presence.
+The first and more extensively tested, comes from the experience of the Sensed Presence.

-The sensed presence is that feeling that there is some one or some living thing close to you, but when you turn to look, you don’t find anybody there.
+The sensed presence is that feeling that there is someone or some living, conscious entity close by you, but when you turn to look, you don’t find anybody there.
 There are several variations on the theme.
 In one, the person feels that the ‘presence’ is a being they know, like a deity they pray to, the spirit of a person they have known who has died, or a spiritual teacher.

-This experience only occurs when a person is in an altered state of consciousness.
-To facilitate the state, these exercises begin with paying attention to the breath.
+This experience only happens when a person is in an altered state of consciousness.
+These exercises begin with paying attention to the breath to facilitate the state.